-- appraisal district by a specific date.
-Businesses that receive tax abatements granted by taxing units; ship inventory out of Texas that may be eligible for the freeport exemption; store certain goods in transit in warehouses that are moved within 175 days; construct, install or acquire pollution control property; own and operate energy storage systems; convert landfill-generated gas; or store offshore drilling equipment while not in use may also be eligible for statutory exemptions. - Rendering Taxable Property If a business owns tangible personal property that is used to produce income, the business must file a rendition with its local county appraisal district by a specified date.
+• Property Tax Exemptions - Non-profit organizations that meet statutory requirements may seek property tax exemptions and must apply to their county appraisal district by a specific date.
+Businesses that receive tax abatements granted by taxing units; ship inventory out of Texas that may be eligible for the freeport exemption; store certain goods in transit in warehouses that are moved within 175 days; construct, install or acquire pollution control property; own and operate energy storage systems; convert landfill-generated gas; or store offshore drilling equipment while not in use may also be eligible for statutory exemptions.

+• Rendering Taxable Property - If a business owns tangible personal property that is used to produce income, the business must file a rendition with its local county appraisal district by a specified date.
 Personal property includes inventory and equipment used by a business.
-Owners do not have to render exempt property such as church property or an agriculture producer's equipment used for farming. - Appraisal Notices Normally, taxpayers receive a notice of appraised value from the appropriate local county appraisal district.
-The city, county, school districts and other local taxing units will use the appraisal district's value to set property taxes for the coming year. - Property Taxpayer Remedies This Comptroller publication explains in detail how to protest a property appraisal, what issues the county appraisal review board (ARB) can consider and what to expect during a protest hearing.
-The publication also discusses the options of taking a taxpayer's case to district court, the State Office of Administrative Hearings or binding arbitration if the taxpayer is dissatisfied with the outcome of the ARB hearing. - Homestead Exemptions A homestead is generally defined as the home and land used as the owner's principal residence on Jan.
+Owners do not have to render exempt property such as church property or an agriculture producer's equipment used for farming.

+• Appraisal Notices - Normally, taxpayers receive a notice of appraised value from the appropriate local county appraisal district.
+The city, county, school districts and other local taxing units will use the appraisal district's value to set property tax rates for the coming year.

+• Property Taxpayer Remedies - This Comptroller publication explains in detail how to protest a property appraisal, what issues the county appraisal review board (ARB) can consider and what to expect during a protest hearing.
+The publication also discusses the options of taking a taxpayer's case to district court, the State Office of Administrative Hearings or binding arbitration if the taxpayer is dissatisfied with the outcome of the ARB hearing.

+• Homestead Exemptions - A homestead is generally defined as the home and land owned and used as the owner's principal residence on Jan.
 1 of the tax year.
 A homestead exemption reduces the appraised value of the home and, as a result, lowers property taxes.
-Applications are submitted to the appropriate local county appraisal district. - Productivity Appraisal Property owners who use land for timberland production, agricultural purposes or wildlife management can be granted property tax relief on their land.
-They may apply to their local county appraisal district for an agricultural appraisal which may result in a lower appraisal of the land based on production, versus market value. - Residence Homestead Tax Deferral Texas homeowners may postpone paying the currently delinquent property taxes due on the appreciating value of their homes by filing a tax deferral affidavit at their local county appraisal district.
+Applications are submitted to the Tom Green County Appraisal District.

+• Productivity Appraisal - Property owners who use agricultural purposes or wildlife management can be granted property tax relief on their land.
+They may apply to the Tom Green County Appraisal District for an agricultural appraisal which may result in a lower appraisal of the land based on how much the taxpayer produces, versus what the land would sell for in the open market.

+• Residence Homestead Tax Deferral - Texas homeowners may postpone paying the currently property taxes due on the appreciating value of their homes by filing a tax deferral affidavit at their local county appraisal district.
 This tax relief allows homeowners to pay the property taxes on 105 percent of the preceding year's appraised value of their homestead, plus the taxes on any new improvements to the homestead.
-The remaining taxes are postponed, but not cancelled, with interest accruing at 8 percent per year. - Property Tax Deferral for Persons Age 65 or Older or Disabled or Disabled Veteran Homeowners Texans who are age 65 or older or disabled, as defined by law, or who qualify for a disabled veteran exemption may postpone paying current and delinquent property taxes on their homes by signing a tax deferral affidavit.
-Once the affidavit is on file, taxes are deferred, but not cancelled, as long as the owner continues to own and live in the home.
-Interest continues to
+The remaining taxes are postponed, but not cancelled, with interest accruing at 8 percent per year.

+• Property Tax Deferral for Persons Age 65 or Older or Disabled Homeowners - Texans who are age 65 or older or disabled, as defined by law, may postpone paying current and delinquent property taxes on their homes by signing a tax deferral affidavit.
+Once the affidavit is on file, the collection of taxes are deferred, but not cancelled, as long as the owner continues to own and live in the home.
+Interest continues to accrue on unpaid taxes.
+You may obtain a deferral affidavit at the appraisal district.